-CMPE 103 – INTRODUCTION TO COMPUTERS: the purpose of this course is to demonstrate knowledge of the basics of computers and the applications that is used in our daily life and be able to choose the appropriate application for a given task, providing the student with sufficient knowledge and practical experience to make use of computers as a tool, particularly in the work settings where the assigned lab exercises in how to use the operating system of MS Windows (for File Management), MS Word (Word Processing) and MS Excel (Spreadsheet), MS.
+CMPE 103 – INTRODUCTION TO COMPUTERS: the purpose of this course is to demonstrate knowledge of the basics of computers and the applications that are used in our daily life and be able to choose the appropriate application for a given task, providing the student with sufficient knowledge and practical experience to make use of computers as a tool, particularly in the work settings where the assigned lab exercises in how to use the operating system of MS Windows (for File Management), MS Word (Word Processing) and MS Excel (Spreadsheet), MS.

 DBT 101 – ACADEMIC DEBATE AND CRITICAL THINKING I: This course is designed to develop students’ abilities and skills in academic communication and debate.
-The topics of this course train the students on using sources for academic communication, putting knowledge into good use, and raising academic questions and answering questions in an academic way.
+The topics of this course train the students on using sources for academic communication, putting knowledge into good use, and raising academic questions, and answering questions in an academic way.
 The course also aims to teach students how to accept and respect differing opinions, and how to conduct academic arguments.
 In this course, students are directed to raise questions and analyze academic texts logically and critically, i.e. they are guided to conduct a critical analysis of what they read, and are provided with the opportunity to practice and develop their skills by writing their reflections on the material studied and on their own learning.
-Moreover, the students will be assisted in this course with considering the problems of their country, and making suggestions to solve problems relying on academic mechanism and methodology.
+Moreover, the students will be assisted in this course with considering the problems of their country and making suggestions to solve problems relying on academic mechanisms and methodology.

 PHYS 101 – GENERAL PHYSICS I: Measurements, Vectors, Kinematics, Newton’s laws of motion, work and energy, conservation of energy, rotation of rigid bodies about a fixed axis.